extg/dotfiles/README.md

 brew bundle
 ```

-> for save all installed apps run `brew bundle dump` it creates
+> for save all installed apps run `brew bundle dump -f` it creates
 > `Brewfile` in the current directory from currently-installed packages